Sz-Tim/NR995_Module_9/3_how_to_use/readme.md

 ## (Some) GitHub features
 While you can use git locally on your own computer, you'd be missing out on a lot of git's potential.
 GitHub has many features that are useful both for collaborating and for working individually.
 You should take some time to explore, but here are a few of the bells and whistles.
-- Automatic rendering output from .Rmd
+- Automatically rendering output from .Rmd
 - History, blame, editing in place
 - Commenting
 - Issues